laymonage/slides-student-maintainer/slides.md

 layout: center
 ---

-# One year later...
+# A few months later...

 <!--
-And then one year later...
+I finished my web development course by the end of 2018.

+A few months later...
 -->

 ---